Connecting Americans with trusted lenders since 2024

 States That Allow Payday Lending

-Alabama, Alaska, California, Delaware, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Nevada, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming permit short-term payday lending, each with its own fee caps, loan-amount limits, and renewal restrictions.
+Alabama, Alaska, California, Delaware, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nevada, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming permit short-term payday lending, each with its own fee caps, loan-amount limits, and renewal restrictions.
+Every state name above links to a dedicated guide with full detail.

 States That Restrict or Prohibit It